EduGonO/notes/notes/century of the self.md

 **1927**: Consumption.
 Americans went from citizens to consumers.
 - ⤷ End Goal: Stock Market Boom, **idea that ordinary people should buy shares introduced**.

-Bernays becomes [[Freud]]'s agent and publishes his books, using his controversial ideas (*sex*, *dreams*, *cocaine*) to appeal to the public and create word of mouth.
+Bernays becomes **Freud**'s agent and publishes his books, using his controversial ideas (*sex*, *dreams*, *cocaine*) to appeal to the public and create word of mouth.
 He made him famous (wild ideas), acceptable to the public (rational ideas) and profited.

-The idea of immense forces ([[Freud]]'s *subconscious*) hidden in plain sight terrified journalists.
+The idea of immense forces (Freud's *subconscious*) hidden in plain sight terrified journalists.
 People no longer believed human beings could make rational decisions by themselves ∴ trust in Government/Democracy fell.
 Bernays proposed an elite to manage the "bewildered herd".
 They would govern by controlling the unconscious minds of the masses and **The Engineering of Consent**: stimulating people’s inner desires and sating them with consumer products.

 **1928**: Hoover in power.
 He articulated that *consumerism* was the central motor of American life.
 He agreed people have transformed into constantly moving happiness machines, which became the key to economic progress (and also created a peaceful society).